 The second most popular neighborhood for long term expat living in Tbilisi, Saburtalo is located in the north west part of the city.

-Expats love it here because Saburtalo has lots of mod-cons at very reasonable prices: newly built apartments as well as villas in quiet upper streets, and even old style Soviet buildings with fully renovated apartments inside.
+Expats love it here because Saburtalo has lots of living options at very reasonable prices: newly built apartments as well as villas in quiet upper streets, and even old style Soviet buildings with fully renovated apartments inside.
+Saburtalo has everything you need to live in comfort: stores, restaurants, coffee shops, clinics, some entertainment areas, and unlike Vake, a metro line as well.
+Saburtalo also has many smaller parks, often serving as the center of each block.

-You’ll find busy avenues packed with shops and restaurants as well as malls, business centers and a well connected metro (though many expats use taxis primarily, given how affordable they are).
-There are many universities, among them State Medical Universities where many foreign students study.
-You’ll find a decent selection of international food, though a little more local focused than expat, compared to Vake or the old town.
+You’ll find busy avenues packed with shops and restaurants as well as malls, business centers, and a well-connected metro (though many expats primarily use taxis, given how affordable they are).
+There are many universities, among them State Medical University, where many foreign students study.
+You’ll find a decent selection of international food, though overall the cuisine tends to be a little more locally-oriented compared to Vake or the old town.

 Pros to living in Saburtalo: